What is a Firewall?

 A Firewall is a network security device that monitors and filters incoming and outgoing network traffic based on an organization’s previously established security policies.
 At its most basic, a firewall is essentially the barrier that sits between a private internal network and the public Internet.
 A firewall’s main purpose is to allow non-threatening traffic in and to keep dangerous traffic out.

 What is a Firewall?
-Definition And Types of Firewalls
+The Different Types of Firewalls

 History of Firewalls